12 Crucial Tips for Success as a Freelance Editor

 ✅ Chapter 8 is a little confusing.
 I’d suggest eliminating the flashback and incorporating the information that it reveals into Chapter 11.
 You might also condense the rest of the chapter to quicken the pacing and keep the reader’s attention, since it’s such an important scene.

-7. Guide new authors carefully
+7. Be explicit when guiding new authors

 “Errors can easily be introduced as part of the editing process… when we’re talking about thousands or tens of thousands of edits to a manuscript, another professional pair of eyes really needs to check through everything to make sure nothing has escaped.”